Panama: The #1 Retirement Haven In The Americas FREE Report

 Rent in the Coronado resort areas is more expensive than outside the town center.

-You don’t have to live in the Coronado resort area.
-There are plenty of other housing options just a 5- to 10-minute drive from the golf courses, main beaches, and the resort amenities.
+If you choose not to live in the Coronado resort area, there are plenty of other housing options just a 5- to 10-minute drive from the golf courses, main beaches, and resort amenities.

 The main Coronado beach is located along the resort town and has beautiful black-and-white-speckled sand.
 It’s usually quiet and is perfect for relaxing and soaking in the sun.